-Dallas' 12 Best Coffee Shops | PaperCity Magazine
+The 20 Best Coffee Shops in Dallas — All-Around Energizing Spots in the City

 Dallas, TX 75201 | Map

-A hidden gem in the Harwood District, Magnolias Sous Le Pont is a quiet spot for lattes, tea, and pastries.
-The flat whites are always on point, and the Magnolias Latte with lavender, rose, elder flower, and vanilla. is a must-try.
+A popular spot in the Harwood District, Magnolias Sous Le Pont is a great coffee shop for lattes, tea, and pastries.
+The flat whites are always on point, and the Magnolias Latte with lavender, rose, elder flower, and vanilla is a must-try.
 Plus, the beautifully layered aesthetic makes you feel like you could be in a French bistro.

 Full City Rooster